-To have a Workflow ignore a resource file in a Service Manifests section, you add the comment
+To ignore a resource file that is in the directory in the Service Manifests section, you add the comment

 # harness.io/skip-file-for-deploy to the top of the file.

-Now, when this Service is deployed by a Workflow, this ConfigMap resource will not be applied.
+Now, when this Pipeline is run, this ConfigMap resource will not be applied.

 # harness.io/skip-file-for-deploy must be at the top of the file.
 If it is on the second line it will not work and the resource will be deployed as part of the main Workflow rollout.

-The Workflow Apply step will apply any resource in a Service Manifest section explicitly.
+The Apply step will apply any resource in a Service Manifests explicitly.
 You must provide the path and name of the file in Apply, and Harness will deploy the resource.

 For details on the Apply Step, see Deploy Manifests Separately using Apply Step.

-For example, the following image shows a Jobs resource in a Service Manifest section that uses the ignore comment
+For example, the following image shows a Jobs resource in a Service Manifests section that uses the ignore comment

-# harness.io/skip-file-for-deploy so that the Workflow does not apply it as part of its main Deploy steps, and the Apply step that specifies the same Jobs resource:
+# harness.io/skip-file-for-deploy so that the stage does not apply it, and the Apply step that specifies the same Jobs resource:

-The File paths field in the Apply step must include the folder name and the file name.
-In the above example, the folder templates is included with the file name jobs.yaml:
+The File Path setting in the Apply step must include the folder name and the file name.
+In the above example, the folder jobs is included with the file name job.yaml:

-You can include multiple resource files in the Apply step File paths field by separating them with commas, for example:
+You can include multiple resource files in the Apply step File Path setting.

 If you apply the ignore comment